Ceramic Magnets (Ferrite)

 Ceramic magnets are used for many consumer & commercial applications such as craft projects, refrigerator magnets, badge holders, latches, display boards, motors, lifting magnets, science projects, toys, games, POP displays, advertising giveaways & much more.

 We can also custom manufacture ceramic magnets to fit your exact specifications using our in-house global manufacturing facilities and experienced team of engineers.
-Just let us know what you are looking for by sending us a request for quote or contact us today, and we'll work with you to determine the most economical way of providing you with what you need.
+Just let us know what you are looking for by sending us a request for quote or contact us today, and we'll work with you to determine the most economical solution for your project.

 Click on the images below for pricing & sizes: